ZahidHasan/zahidhasan.github.io/_posts/2023-02-11-awsome-insider-journey-of-android-1.md

 There are two types of USB drivers in Android:

--System-level drivers: These are built into the Android operating system and are responsible for handling common functions such as charging and file transfers.
+- System-level drivers: These are built into the Android operating system and are responsible for handling common functions such as charging and file transfers.

--Vendor-specific drivers: These are provided by device manufacturers and are specific to a particular device or product line.
+- Vendor-specific drivers: These are provided by device manufacturers and are specific to a particular device or product line.
 They enable the operating system to interact with specific hardware features that are not supported by system-level drivers.

 To ensure that a USB device works correctly with an Android device, it's important to have the correct driver installed.
 Some devices come with their own drivers, while others may require you to download the driver from the manufacturer's website.